LEGAL GROUNDS FOR EVICTIONS IN MOST STATE

 EVICTION FORMS: Our free forms and lawyer enabled forms.
 HERE

 For tenants facing eviction, you may have difficulty find an eviction attorney.
-Many attorneys beleive that if the tenant is getting evicted for non-payment of rent, then how would they get paid.
+Many attorneys believe that if the tenant is getting evicted for non-payment of rent, then how would they (the lawyer) get paid.
+Often there are local legal aid offices that may provide low or no cost assistance.

 In addition, tenants who receive rental assistance may have special protections from evictions.